nikitavoloboev/data/focusing/rules.md

 ## Compassion

 - Value each animal’s life as equal to that of my own.
-Don't eat anyone.
+Don't eat or hurt anyone.
 - Minimize suffering caused to other people.
 Be conscious of other people's feelings.

+## Tools

+- Only use what is necessary.
+Experiment with things but never keep things you are not actually using.
+That mostly includes plugins and modifications.
+- Establish a good mental model of what I need and what I use as I approach modifying my workflow and tools.
+- Use best tools available to complete tasks.
+If don't exist, create new tools.

 ## Finance